Bengals Quick Hits: Samaje Perine (3 TDs) Fills In For Joe Mixon, Joe Burrow Outguns Pittsburgh, 37-30 - CLNS Media

 The running back caught three touchdown passes from Joe Burrow and the Bengals overcame the loss of Joe Mixon to a first half concussion to beat the Pittsburgh Steelers, 37-30, Sunday before 66,401 at Acrisure Stadium.
 Tyler Boyd captured the onside kick with 45 seconds remaining to secure the win.

 Joe Burrow completed 24-of-39 passes for 355 yards and four touchdowns while Tee Higgins caught nine passes on 13 targets for 148 yards and Trenton Irwin caught his first career touchdown pass.
+Burrow became the third-fasted to reach the 10,000-yard passing plateau, doing so in his 35th NFL game.

+Perine became the first running back in team history to catch three touchdown passes in one game.

 The Bengals defense, which allowed five third down conversions on seven attempts in the first half, allowed just three points and forced three key three-and-outs in the third quarter as the Bengals improved to 6-4 and remain just a game behind Baltimore in the AFC North.
 The Ravens beat the Panthers, 13-3, Sunday.
-The Bengals play at Tennessee next Sunday.
+The Bengals play at Tennessee next Sunday and opened as a 1.5-point road favorite.

 Each team went three-and-out on their first series.